Glossary

 When is RIS in radiology a good fit?

 RIS organizes scheduling, status, and operations.
 The reporting editor should respect that source of truth.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?